JessicaKankam/python_projects/project-1-customer-value-segmentation/README.md

-# Customer Value Analysis & Segmentation for ElectroMart (in Python)
+# Customer Value Analysis & Segmentation for ElectroMart

 ## Business Problem
 ElectroMart, an online electronics retailer, invests heavily in promotions and customer retention but lacked clarity on what truly drives customer spending and long-term value.